-Irwin Packaging Pty Ltd works closely with the Packaging Council of Australia and participates in the Packaging Covenant to ensure that all processes and materials meet and where possible exceed national packaging targets.
+Irwin Packaging Pty Ltd equally works closely with the Packaging Council of Australia to ensure that all processes and materials meet and where possible exceed national packaging targets.

 CODE OF PRACTICE

 The Steel Can Recycling Council (SCRC) was established in 1992 to raise awareness amongst consumers, local government and manufacturers of the recyclability of steel cans.
 Irwin Packaging were founding members of the Council and continue to support the activities of the SCRC and its consumer campaign ‘Cansmart.’
 The campaign works through local government and through manufacturers to encourage people to recycle all types of steel cans through their kerbside recycling program.
 The campaign has increased the level of steel can recycling in Australia from zero to 56%.

 In addition, 94% of households in Australia now have access to steel can recycling.
 However, every year each Australian sends around 3.5 kilograms of steel cans to landfill - that’s enough steel to make 40,000 fridges!

 Recycling steel cans helps to protect our environment in three ways:

 2. It saves energy